 For students subject to remote-learning requirements, we recommend meeting 2-3 times a week to maintain a high quality of learning.

-For students with absolutely no school, we still recommend ensuring they are well positioned for end of year tests like AP and IB exams plus SAT subject tests.
+For students with absolutely no school, we still recommend ensuring they are well positioned for end of year tests like AP and SAT subject tests.
+While the AP exams will not cover the last 25% of the course curriculum, students will still be expected to know it in the future.
+Just because students didn’t learn that E=mc² in class, doesn’t mean it’s not true!

 Middle school students should not let themselves fall behind especially if they plan to apply to a private school later this winter, as they will still be expected to be up to date in Math and English.